Severe Thunderstorm Warning issued for Edmunds, Faulk by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Edmunds, Faulk by NWS

-Effective: 2021-08-28 05:55:00 MDT Expires: 2021-08-28 06:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Edmunds; Faulk The National Weather Service in Aberdeen has issued a * Severe Thunderstorm Warning for Southwestern Edmunds County in north central South Dakota Northwestern Faulk County in north central South Dakota * Until 730 AM CDT. * At 654 AM CDT, a severe thunderstorm was located near Loyalton, or 19 miles southwest of Ipswich, moving east at 45 mph.
+Effective: 2021-08-28 06:15:00 MDT Expires: 2021-08-28 06:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Edmunds; Faulk A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 AM CDT FOR SOUTH CENTRAL EDMUNDS AND NORTH CENTRAL FAULK COUNTIES At 715 AM CDT, a severe thunderstorm was located near Pembrook Colony, or 7 miles southwest of Ipswich, moving east at 45 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Loyalton around 700 AM CDT.
-Blumengard Colony around 710 AM CDT.
-Other locations in the path of this severe thunderstorm include Ipswich.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Ipswich.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0